replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

     - **Velero 1.10 and later:** Use the `--use-node-agent`, `--uploader-type=restic`, and `--use-volume-snapshots=false` flags.
     - **Velero versions earlier than 1.10:** Use the `--use-restic` and `--use-volume-snapshots=false` flags.

-1. Run the `kubectl kots backup ls` command to get a list of backups.
+1. Run the `kubectl kots get backups` command to get a list of backups.

 1. Run the following command to restore a full backup: